Digital media best practices for creating relationships with your “Goldilocks” audience

 This can be as simple as paying attention to who your current customers are, using existing campaigns and analytics.
 Ask yourself what elements of user profiles and digital actions contribute most to that tendency to convert.
 As an example, patients who use cardiology drug X, considered the standard of treatment, are over-represented in the Southeastern United States where its indication is most prevalent, yet under-represented in that region compared to generic competitors.
 Rather than focus on low-usage markets, is reasonable to assume that drug can grow its Rx velocity and market share in the southeast by targeting generics users with messaging emphasizing the drug’s superior efficacy.

 2. Climb One Rung Up the Ladder Before You Cast Your Net

 Having sharpened your qualifying criteria to maximize conversion, the next step is to grow the qualified prospect pool by entering the dialogue a bit earlier in the consideration journey.
-Using “pull” tactics like paid search and contextual placements is a highly effective way to make sure that when you reach beyond “conversion ready” audiences, you are relying on tangible user intent signals to guide your investment.
+Using “pull” tactics like paid search, personalized marketing and contextual placements is a highly effective way to make sure that when you reach beyond “conversion ready” audiences, you are relying on tangible user intent signals to guide your investment.

 3. Fine Tune the Conversion Experience